mynodebtc/mynode_docs/docs/troubleshooting/https-error.md

 ## You see a "Your connection is not Private" Error

-Some users browsers will show an error and it may appear like myNode interface cannot load.
+Some users browsers will show an error and it may appear like MyNode interface cannot load.
 In most cases, the browser is warning you that the certificate is unknown to the browser because the certifcate being used is self-signed by the device.
-Since the myNode interface is not a public website, the browser can't verify the validity of the certificate, like it does for public websites.
+Since the MyNode interface is not a public website, the browser can't verify the validity of the certificate, like it does for public websites.

 You may see an error similar to this.